weymanf/construct-pcf-metrics/readme.md

 This will work the best if you have a freshly installed machine (i.e. you don't even have Homebrew or git installed yet), so here are some quick steps to get this bootstrapped with minimal fuss.

+### 1. Set up your SSH key

-1. Activate your personal GitHub SSH key using `ssh-add`.
+Activate your personal GitHub SSH key using `ssh-add`.
 If you don't have a key set up yet, talk to someone on your team about getting set up with a USB flash drive for your keys.
 It's really handy.
 In a pinch, you can just do `ssh-keygen` and add the generated `~/.ssh/id_rsa.pub` to your GitHub account.

 *If you're new to the team, you'll also want to make sure you get added to the team-specific repos because most of them are private.
 You can alternatively have someone else use their SSH key for this step.*

-2. Download the current zip from master:
+### 2. Download the current zip from GitHub

+To get things bootstrapped, you can pull the most recent archive from master:

 ```
 curl -0L https://github.com/toddboom/construct-pcf-metrics/archive/master.zip > /tmp/construct.zip